boschresearch/pylife/doc/source/user_guide.rst

 For operations on FEM meshes

+* :mod:`pylife.mesh.meshsignal` – accessor classes for general mesh operations
-* :py:class:`pylife.mesh.Hotspot` for hotspot detection
+* :class:`pylife.mesh.HotSpot` for hotspot detection
-* :py:class:`mesh.Gradient` to calculate gradients of scalar values along a mesh
+* :class:`pylife.mesh.Gradient` to calculate gradients of scalar values along a mesh
-* :class:`mesh.Meshmapping` to map one mesh to another of the same geometry by interpolating
+* :class:`pylife.mesh.Meshmapper` to map one mesh to another of the same geometry by interpolating